aya-prover/aya-dev/note/early-changelog.md

 fixed a problem where distilling `{? expr ?}` may cause NPE by passing `accessibleLocal`, implemented new `Term` traversal api, disallowed universe lifting for local bindings.

+Deleted core visitors (and all the other visitors)!

 ## 0.18

 Implemented full normalization with TermView,